Crash!

 Although we are all tired, that stress now feels like a world away.
 Less than hour in to our passage, we were serenaded by a pod of dolphins.
 If that’s not a good luck charm, I don’t know what is!

-swapping the 9-5 for boat work
+Swapping the 9-5 for boat work

 Boat work in 30°C heat and 85% humidity is not exactly my idea of a holiday.
 But, how can we complain?
 We will be spending the coming months on a yacht, exploring Central America, and diving in some of the most incredible waters in the world.
 Mexico, Belize, Honduras, Nicaragua, Costa Rica, Panama, Colombia, The Galapagos?
 They’re all in the mix.
 We just need to decide where to go next.